KILTprotocol/web3-login-demo/README.md

 - `JWT_SIGNER_SECRET` = _This is secret key (string) that signs the Json-Web-Tokens before saving them in the Cookies_

 There is a script to facilitate the generation of the environment variables that are needed to set up your decentralized App.
-This script is called `genesisEnvironmentVariables` you can either
+This script is called `./scripts/genesisEnvironmentVariables.ts`.
-run:

-- `yarn  ts-node ./scripts/genesisEnvironmentVariables.ts`

-or just:

-- `yarn environment`

-to execute it once.
+You can execute it by running `yarn environment`.

+Setting up is a step by step process.
-It is forseen that you run this file a couple of times and follow the instructions that it provides, depending on your project's state.
+You will need to run the script repeatedly and follow the instructions that it provides, depending on your project's state.
 After running this script each time, you need to manually copy the output and save it on the .env-file on the main project folder.

-Alternatively, you could manually add the values that you created somehow elsewhere.
-But this is only recommended, if you really know what you are doing.

 ## Process